rsdoiel/antenna/columns.md

 date: 2024-10-15, from: Doc Searls (at Harvard), New Old Blog

-This is from an email thread on the topic of digital identity, which is the twice-yearly subject of the Internet Identity Workshop, which is the most leveraged conference I know.
-It begins with a distinction that Devon Loffreto (who is in the thread) came up with many moons ago: Self-sovereign identity is who you are, [&#8230;]
+This is from an email thread on the topic of digital identity, which is the twice-yearly subject* of the Internet Identity Workshop, the most leveraged conference I know.
+It begins with a distinction that Devon Loffreto (who is in the thread) came up with many moons ago: Self-sovereign identity is who you are, how you [&#8230;]

 <br>